fMagVen/boardcamp-api/README.md

 }
 ### `PUT /customers/:id`
 Update a customer registry data, by id, parameter required.
 Guidelines are same as above, but cpf can't be repeated, that is, can't be the same.
+### `GET /rentals`
+Get all rentals data, each entry contains which game rented by whom

+### `POST /rentals`
+Post a new rental entry, guidelines are:

+{

+	customerId: id of customer that rented,
+	gameId: id of game rented,
+	daysRented: number of days the game was rented

+}

+The API will automatically fill the current date, customer, game and game category data by id

+### `POST /rentals/:id/return`
+Marks a rental entry as returned.
+Required the entry id as parameter.
+The API will automatically fill the return date and, if the return is delayed, calculate the delay fee

+### `DELETE /rentals/:id`
+Deletes a rental entry by id parameter.
+Entry must not be closed.
 <br/>

 <br/>